BobKerns/better-future/README.md

 ### `Future`.`timeout` (_ms_) (_computation_)

-Returns a function that when applied to a computation, will time out that computation _ms_ milliseconds after it is started.
+Returns a function that when applied to a computation, will return a `Future` that will time out that computation _ms_ milliseconds after it is started.

 ```mermaid
 stateDiagram-v2